microsoft/TypeScript/doc/spec.md

 var pairs = zip(names, ages, s => n => ({ name: s, age: n }));
 ```

-inferences for ‘S’, ‘T’ and ‘U’ in the call to ‘zip’ are made as follows: Using the first two parameters, inferences of ‘string’ for ‘S’ and ‘number’ for ‘T’ are made.
-For the third parameter, inferential typing of the outer arrow expression causes ‘S’ to become fixed such that the inferred type ‘string’ can be used for the parameter ‘s’.
+inferences for 'S', 'T' and 'U' in the call to 'zip' are made as follows: Using the first two parameters, inferences of 'string' for 'S' and 'number' for 'T' are made.
+For the third parameter, inferential typing of the outer arrow expression causes 'S' to become fixed such that the inferred type 'string' can be used for the parameter 's'.
 When a function expression is inferentially typed, its return expression(s) are also inferentially typed.
-Thus, the inner arrow function is inferentially typed, causing ‘T’ to become fixed such that the inferred type ‘number’ can be used for the parameter ‘n’.
-The return type of the inner arrow function can then be determined, which in turn determines the return type of the function returned from the outer arrow function, and inferences are made from the type ‘(s: string) => (n: number) => { name: string; age: number }’ to the type ‘(x: S) => (y: T) => R’, inferring ‘{ name: string; age: number }’ for ‘R’.
-Thus the call to ‘zip’ is equivalent to
+Thus, the inner arrow function is inferentially typed, causing 'T' to become fixed such that the inferred type 'number' can be used for the parameter 'n'.
+The return type of the inner arrow function can then be determined, which in turn determines the return type of the function returned from the outer arrow function, and inferences are made from the type '(s: string) => (n: number) => { name: string; age: number }' to the type '(x: S) => (y: T) => R', inferring '{ name: string; age: number }' for 'R'.
+Thus the call to 'zip' is equivalent to

 ```TypeScript
 var pairs = zip<string, number, { name: string; age: number }>(
     names, ages, s => n => ({ name: s, age: n }));
 ```

-and the resulting type of ‘pairs’ is therefore ‘{ name: string; age: number }[]’.
+and the resulting type of 'pairs' is therefore '{ name: string; age: number }[]'.

 ### <a name="4.12.3"/>4.12.3 Grammar Ambiguities